ericjanto/bionic-markdown/readme.md

 ## Caveats

-The functionality of this package is tailored towards its authors needs.
+The functionality of this package is tailored towards its author's needs.
 As such, any MAST nodes with text values containing any of the elements below will not be converted:

 ```js
 const invalid_element_indicators = {